timtebeek/major-migrations-made-easy-slides/slides.md

 My assignments typically see me bring these outdated technology stacks, back up to date.

 And perhaps you face the same challenges as I do;
-at a conference like this you hear all about new framwwork & language features, yet back at work, you're stuck using Java 8 and JUnit 4.
+at a conference like this you hear all about new framework & language features, yet back at work, you're stuck using Java 8 and JUnit 4.
 And migrating all of that by hand can seem daunting, if it ever gets priority.
 -->

 ---
 layout: image-right
 #image: https://source.unsplash.com/1600x900/?automate